What is a UI Field Trip?

 If there is an incident, which you believe could lead to a liability claim against the University, please provide a written description of the incident, the names and phone numbers of any witnesses, and forward the information to:

 Department of Risk Management, Insurance & Loss Prevention

 - Student Org.
 Vehicle Use Guidelines

-- 15 Passenger Maxivan Guidelines
+- 12 and 15 Passenger Maxivan Guidelines